 3i Infrastructure plc (the 'Company') is a company incorporated in Jersey, Channel Islands.
-The Financial statements for the year to 31 March 2024 comprise the Financial statements of the Company as defined in IFRS 10 Consolidated Financial Statements.
+The Financial statements for the year to 31 March 2025 comprise the Financial statements of the Company only as explained in the Basis of preparation.

-The Financial statements were authorised for issue by the Board of Directors on 7 May 2024.
+These Financial statements were authorised for issue by the Board of Directors on 7 May 2025.